American high school students on French exchange

 French teacher, Paul M., shows his former university residence to his exchange group during their Paris tour.

-His students (and their families) host their exchange partners in the fall and then are invited into the homes of the French families in the spring.
+His American students (and their families) host their French high school student exchange partners in the fall and then are invited into the homes of the those same French families in the spring.
 “You´re on the inside looking out,” Paul says, “rather than on the outside looking in,” giving students a chance to develop their cultural competency and explore their own cultural identity.

-Many of Paul students keep in touch with their exchange partners long after the program and some have even gone back to visit them years later.
+Many of Paul’s students keep in touch with their exchange partners long after the program and some have even gone back to visit them years later.

 American students often get caught up in the competitive U.S. academic culture with pressure to maintain GPAs and get into their top school.

-For Paul’s students, living with a French family, attending school and socializing with their exchange partners exposes them to a different mentality and allows them to reflect on their own lifestyle.
+For Paul’s students, living with a French family, attending school and socializing with their high school exchange partners exposes them to a different mentality and allows them to reflect on their own lifestyle.

 One student shared with Paul how she learned through her exchange partner to live in the moment and not stress about the little things.
 “It’s life learning,” Paul says, “they figure things out by themselves and that´s what makes it valuable.”